Nico Hoerner Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.74 team ERA ranks sixth across all MLB pitching staffs.
+- The Rays have the fifth-ranked team ERA across all league pitching staffs (3.71).

-- Rays pitchers combine to surrender 59 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- The Rays rank 12th in baseball in home runs surrendered (60 total, 1.1 per game).

-- In his last time out on Wednesday, the lefty went seven innings against the Toronto Blue Jays, allowing one earned run while surrendering four hits.
+- The righty's last time out was on Thursday against the Toronto Blue Jays, when he tossed seven innings, surrendering one earned run while allowing six hits.

+- The 29-year-old has put up an ERA of 3.17, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.